ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 equally within that transport connection.
 The client or proxy MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet carrying this packet.
-Instead, an application intending to use IP proxying with different DSCP will have to establish multiple transport connections, one per each DSCP to be used, and requesting proxying of these flows specifically.
+Instead, an application intending to use IP proxying with different DSCP will have to establish multiple connections to a proxy, one per each DSCP to be used, and requesting proxying of these flows specifically.
 It need to be noted that as this specification does not allow DSCP as a selector for the traffic matching the Connect-IP request.